CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+f1 does not return anything, so console.log is undefined, line 33 will be an error because of the local scope of y.

 ## Question 3